Lilianoftheveil/Contact_List_PY/README.md

 ## University of Minho - Python - I

-This was an Study of a Master's course.
+This was an Study of a Master's course, about Python programming.

 # Lista telefónica
 ## Objetivo